 6.)
-Once one section is finished, remove from wall or board and line up the stencil to match the “long” notches which equal the foot mark.
+Once one section is finished, remove from the wall or board and line up the stencil to match the “long” notches which equal the foot mark.
 Yes, that’s right NO measuring is necessary with these stencils!
-Which is great news for me because measuring is not one of my strengths – just ask my husband.
+This is great news for me because measuring is not one of my strengths – just ask my husband.
 But with the growth stencil from Stencil Revolution you just match it up and the hard work is already done for you.
 This is why it takes no time at all to stencil an entire board!

 7.)
 Keep going into you stencil the entire six feet.

 8.)
 Allow the board or wall to dry.